lottie/lottie-spec/docs/specs/composition.md

 #### Animation Players

-Players SHOULD determine what major versions they support and handle brekaing changes across supported major versions.
-Players SHOULD expect to handle animations that specify both newer and older versions of the Lottie specification and SHOULD issue a warning if:
+Players SHOULD determine what major versions they support and handle breaking changes across supported major versions.
+Players SHOULD be able to handle animations that specify both newer and older versions of the Lottie specification and SHOULD issue a warning if: